nicklockwood/ShapeScript/docs/src/commands.md

 cube { position 0 (rnd * 10) - 5 0 }
 ```

 Each time `rnd` is called it will return a different value.
 Numbers are returned in a deterministic but non-repeating sequence.
-Because the sequence is deterministic, it will always produce the same values each time your model is rendered.
+Because the sequence is deterministic, it will always produce the same values each time your scene is rendered.

 To alter the random sequence you can use the `seed` command.
 The `seed` command takes a numeric value as its argument, and this is used to generate all subsequent `rnd` values.
 The seed value can be any number (positive or negative, integer or fraction), but note that values outside the range 0 to 2<sup>32</sup> will be wrapped to that range.